Celiac vs Gluten Sensitivity: Symptoms and Genetics

 This is not an intolerance or a sensitivity.
 It is an immune system malfunction where your body treats a food protein as a threat and damages its own tissue in response.
 Over time, untreated celiac disease leads to:

-Celiac disease affects approximately 1% of the global population, but an estimated 80% of cases are undiagnosed — partly because symptoms can be subtle or atypical (fatigue and joint pain without obvious GI symptoms, for example).
+Celiac disease affects approximately 1% of the global population, but the majority of cases are believed to be undiagnosed — partly because symptoms can be subtle or atypical (fatigue and joint pain without obvious GI symptoms, for example).

 The Genetic Requirement: HLA-DQ2 and HLA-DQ8